 In the 1920s and 1930s, Tofino was a west coast community linked to the outside by telegraph, radio and the Princess Maquinna that brought newspapers and mail every ten days.
 Yet, as The Daily Colonist noted on February 2 1925, “Being practically cut off from civilization does not deter the people here from enjoying themselves…” In fact, Tofino had a very active social scene.
 The Soldiers Memorial Hall (Legion) and the Community Hall hosted various events like whist parties, dances and fancy dress balls, and especially vaudeville shows with music, songs and sketches.

 These shows were a good way to get through the long wet winter months, Katie told oral history interviewer Bob Bossin (BC Archives, Tofino-Clayoquot Oral History Collection).
-When she was interviewed in 1979, Katie strongly recalled one play in particular: “The King of the Cannibal Isles.”
+When she was interviewed in 1979, Katie strongly recalled one play in particular: ‘The King of the Cannibal Isles.’
 The show was performed on Saturday March 26 1932 at the Memorial Hall.
 “The story took the audience to a cannibal island in the South Pacific and the entire cast was arrayed in most elaborate costumes of the South Sea Islands, complete in every detail to the grass dresses and weird headdresses.” (“Legion Stages Musical Comedy”, The Daily Colonist, March 27 1932) Katie played “The King” who ordered a stray explorer to be cooked!

 Prior to this performance, Katie had been involved in other Tofino plays.
-She first tread the boards of the Memorial Hall on Saturday December 14 1929, when “Four humorous playlets entitled “The Lamp Went Out”, “Smile Please”, “Clayoquot’s Crimson Crimes”, and “The Gasboat” followed each other in quick succession and elicited screams of merriment from the audience.” (“Vaudeville well done at Tofino” The Daily Colonist, December 19 1929)
+She first tread the boards of the Memorial Hall on Saturday December 14 1929, when “Four humorous playlets entitled ‘The Lamp Went Out’, ‘Smile Please’, ‘Clayoquot’s Crimson Crimes’, and ‘The Gasboat’ followed each other in quick succession and elicited screams of merriment from the audience.” (“Vaudeville well done at Tofino” The Daily Colonist, December 19 1929)

 Brinckman was a popular entertainer.
 In 1926, he gave “a comic recitation by Mr. Brinckman in his usual inimitable style.”
 In 1930, Brinckman attended a fancy dress ball, where he was awarded a special prize for his “side-splitting interpretation of Madame Sobieski, a Russian fortune teller, presented in inimitable style, his weird prognostications creating a furor of amusement among the many dancers.”
-In 1931, a farce “A Pair of Lunatics” by Brinckman and Mrs. Trygve Arnet “fairly brought down the house.”
+In 1931, a farce ‘A Pair of Lunatics’ by Brinckman and Mrs. Trygve Arnet “fairly brought down the house.”

-On January 23 1932, a successful vaudeville show and entertainment was given at the Memorial Hall as part of the Legion’s annual general meeting.
+On January 23 1932, the Clayoquot Sound Branch of the Legion held its annual vaudeville show, a musical revue and pantomime, ‘Sleeping Beauty’.
 R.E.
-Brinckman produced and directed the pantomime “Sleeping Beauty”.
-The cast included Katie Hacking and her fellow school teacher Eileen Montgomery (who danced the Irish jig in an entre’act of “The King of the Cannibal Isles”).
+Brinckman produced and directed, and the cast included Katie Hacking and her fellow school teacher Eileen Montgomery (who later danced the Irish jig in an entre’act of ‘The King of the Cannibal Isles’).

-After her turn in “King of the Cannibal Isles”, we don’t hear any more of Katie’s exploits on the stage.
+After her turn in ‘The King of the Cannibal Isles’, we don’t hear any more of Katie’s exploits on the stage.
 She did not teach in Tofino in the 1932/33 school year, apparently due to an attack of appendicitis (or perhaps low teaching wages in the middle of the Depression).
-So, Katie was not in the cast of the March 1933 musical farce “The Hotel Omelette”, directed by Brinckman.
-This play was part of a vaudeville show to raise money for a Tofino hospital, a cause which Katie strongly supported.
+So, she was not in the cast of the March 1933 musical farce ‘The Hotel Omelette’, directed by Brinckman.
+This play was part of a vaudeville show to raise money for a Tofino hospital, a cause that Katie strongly supported.
 Katie returned to the area for the 1933/34 school year to teach at Clayoquot School on Stubbs Island and quit teaching at the end of that school year to marry Harold Monks, the Imperial Oil agent.
-Harold was a Legion member who’d also appeared in several Legion vaudeville productions such as a Royal Navy sailor in the Captain Cook Pageant and a gunner in “The Guns In Action”.
+Harold was a Legion member who’d also appeared in several Legion vaudeville productions and played a Royal Navy sailor in the Captain Cook Pageant.

-Brinckman continued to create community shows, such as the Tofino School pantomime “Dick Whittington and his Cat” of December 1934.
-The show included not only characters of Dick Whittington and his cat, but a fairy queen, a chauffeur, elves, courtiers and “shooers”.
-“All scenery and costumes and other properties were made by the children and teachers, together with assistance of Mr Brinckman.” (“Concert Held By School Children”, The Daily Colonist, December 25 1934)
+Brinckman continued to create community shows, such as the Tofino School pantomime “Dick Whittington and his Cat’ of December 1934.
+The show included not only the characters of Dick Whittington and his cat, but a fairy queen, a chauffeur, elves, courtiers and “shooers”.
+“All scenery and costumes and other properties were made by the children and teachers, together with assistance of Mr. Brinckman.” (“Concert Held By School Children”, The Daily Colonist, December 25 1934)